varvet/pundit/README.md

       should permit(User.new(:admin => true), Post.new(:published => true))
     end

-    it "grands access if post is unpublished" do should permit(User.new(:admin => false), Post.new(:published => false)) end end
+    it "grants access if post is unpublished" do should permit(User.new(:admin => false), Post.new(:published => false)) end end